-Nonprofit organizations considering working on ballot measures in Arkansas should seek advice on how to comply with any applicable state, county, or local campaign finance reporting requirements.
+Nonprofit organizations considering working on ballot measures in Arkansas (either working to get a measure on the ballot or supporting or opposing an existing measure) should seek advice on how to comply with any applicable state or local campaign finance reporting requirements.

-Q: If we are required to register, how does the process work?
+O: If we are required to register, how does the process work?